 Why Moderna Shares Are Rising

-Moderna Inc (NASDAQ: MRNA) shares are trading higher by 3.5% at $438.00 as investors watch for signs of progress on booster shot policy.
+Moderna Inc (NASDAQ: MRNA) shares are trading higher by 3.8% at $457.32 amid strength in vaccine names.
+FDA authorization of a booster shot from competitors BioNTech and Pfizer has possibly lifted sector sentiment as well.

-Moderna last week released a statement detailing incremental data from the Phase 3 COVE study suggested waning immunity a year after the first two doses — a supporting argument in favor of a booster dose...
-Read More
+Peer vaccine producer, Novavax (NASDAQ: NVAX), is also trading higher after the company, along with Serum Institute, announced submission to the World Health Organization for emergency use listing for Novavax's COVID-19 vaccine candidate.

 Moderna is commercial-stage biotech that was founded in 2010.
 The firm's mRNA technology was rapidly validated with its COVID-19 vaccine, which was authorized in the United States in December 2020.